 - Rough Transfers: Mishandling residents during transfers from beds to chairs or vice versa can lead to falls and injuries.

-Common Causes of Physical Abuse in New Mexico Nursing Homes
+Common Causes of Physical Abuse in Nursing Homes

 Sometimes, physical abuse is the result of malice.
 A facility staff member or another resident may simply wish to cause harm and target a vulnerable person.